High-order splitting of non-unitary operators on quantum computers: Introduction

-where the overall evolution by time $t$ is separated into $T$ steps of size $\Delta t = t/T$.
-Improving on the first-order Lie-Trotter splitting in Eq.~\eqref{eq:lie_trotter} to the second-order Strang splitting in Eq.~\eqref{eq:strang} is a natural extension, as it requires sandwiching one evolution between two half-steps of the other and yields a substantial improvement in accuracy.
-As such, Strang splitting is often preferred to Lie-Trotter splitting in demanding computations.
-This is analogous to the first-order Euler method for time marching, where extensions to higher order integrators, such as the fourth-order Runge-Kutta (RK4) method, provide substantially improved accuracy and algorithmic scaling with minimal computational overheads~\cite{Butcher1996}.
+where the overall evolution by time $t$ is discretized into $t/\Delta t\in \mathbb{N}$ steps of size $\Delta t$.
+Improving on the order-1 splitting in Eq.~\eqref{eq:lie_trotter} to the order-2 splitting in Eq.~\eqref{eq:strang} is straightforward, as it requires simulating one evolution between two half-steps of the other, and yields a substantial improvement in accuracy.